MichaelWalker-git/AlgorithmsDataStructures/30DaysOfCoding/WaterVolume.md

 ### Water Volume
-You are given an array of numbers that each represent the height of an adjoining building.
-During torrential rain, water collects in the spaces between buildings.
-What is the maximum amount of water collected by the buildings represented by the array?

-Explanation:
-An input of [3,0,3] can be visualized as such:
+You are given an array of non-negative integers that represents a two-dimensional elevation map where each element is unit-width wall and the integer is the height.
+Suppose it will rain and all spots between two walls get filled up.

+Compute how many units of water remain trapped on the map in O(N) time and O(1) space.

+For example, given the input [2, 1, 2], we can hold 1 unit of water in the middle.

+Given the input [3, 0, 1, 3, 0, 5], we can hold 3 units in the first index, 2 in the second, and 3 in the fourth index (we cannot hold 5 since it would run off to the left), so we can trap 8 units of water.
 ```
  __    __
 |  |//|  |